 Distributed energy resources (DER) is a large and significant portion of APS’s generation portfolio.
 From a grid resilience program point of view, customers need affordable and reliable energy from their utility.
 In order to deliver, APS’ key responsibilities lie in grid resilience and power quality.
 A deep understanding of how and when customers consume energy, helped APS on the engineering planning side.
 Insight into this data meant that if APS could successfully change consumer behavior, they could then prolong large capital investments in their infrastructure.

 Validating their data changed the way APS participated in the marketplace.
-Using the analytics platform to perform long-term scenario analysis, APS segmented their market, prepared load forecasts, and evaluated rate-case base changes.
+Using the energy analytics tools to perform long-term scenario analysis, APS segmented their market, prepared load forecasts, and evaluated rate-case base changes.
 These types of analysis meant that internally, before APS makes a fundamental change in the framework or structure, they could use the tool to understand and predict what the impact would be on their business.

 Deploying Innowatts’ Product Suitability features enabled APS to: 1) create a new revenue stream, 2) help them identify homes with DER, and 3) significantly improved the efficacy of APS’ marketing investment.
 Armed with insight into how and when their customers used power, APS is now better equipped to understand their customers and to provide regulators with better recommendations for rate structures for target customer segments that could benefit from government funding.